mylesmharrison/i_heart_sushi/README.md

 # I Heart Sushi
-Visualization and analysis of Sushi Stop nutritional in ipython
+Visualization and analysis of Sushi Stop nutritional information in ipython